Marneus68/ARADIABOT/README.md

 # ARADIABOT

-This simple and small IRC bot written in C++11.
+Simple and small IRC bot written in C++11.

 Whith this bot, the users of your channel that register to it will be able to obtain an rundown of what was said and happened while they weren't connected.